 How to book booster doses

-To book a booster dose or winter booster dose, use the COVID-19 Clinic Finder or use ‘Hey Eva’ – Easy Vaccine Access.
+To book a booster dose, use the health Service Finder or use ‘Hey Eva’ – Easy Vaccine Access.

 EVA, is a simple callback service to help people book a COVID-19 vaccine.